Rakshith176/Flutter/TODO(the final task)/README.md

 ### ** Contact if any part of code is not self explanatory or couldnt figure out the purpose **

-### Doubt
-I have tried implementing the bloc pattern but got stuck to actually use state as all events are related with the same state and i failed to use it in the ui(i couldnt convert my type of code to the bloc pattern sorry)

 ## Screenshots